VincentAbensour/Projet-Maraichage/README.md

 `EMAIL_HOST_USER =`
 `EMAIL_HOST_PASSWORD = `

+Alternatively, and for a quick test, you can modify the 'is_active' value of the created account to True in the admin panel.
+(You need to connect with your superuser account)

-When it's done you can add product from the market in your cart and have a look at your cart.
-When your cart is ready you can validate it wich will influence the avalaibe stock.
-If you want to add the items to your cart you will need to invalidate it.
+When it's done you can add products from the market in your cart and have a look at your cart.
+When your it's ready you can validate it wich will impact the avalaible stock.
+If you want to delete or add new items to your cart you will need to invalidate it.

 If you connect with an admin account, you will have access to the dashboard where you will have a summary of the carts and what needs to be harvest.
 You can click on a particular cart and validate it to inform the customer that his cart is ready to be retrieved by sending him an email.

 This website doesn't include a payment service.

 ### About the Code